TFCG

 The Paper Flower

 Before leaving, Pierrot gives you a paper flower.
-Accept it.
-This is a route-critical item.
-Rejecting it does not immediately kill the route, but it makes later scenes harder to unlock.
+Accepting it is the safest Pierrot-positive signal.
+Rejecting it does not prove a route is dead, but it may change later scene access or tone.

 Setting: After work, you find a ticket on your person.